samswag/sugar-activities/README.md

 * Put your screenshots in `/screenshots/LANG/`. eg: `/screenshots/en/1.png`
 * Add summary and title to activity.info
 * Translate activity.info (if you can) using po files
+* Add the `tags` to your `activity.info`

+# See it live

+First do a push, and after one of the bots has compiled your activity, go to http://aslo.cf!